Primary and Secondary Traits

 |5k||(In)Famous in multiple planes of existence|

 Health: 'Health is worth more than learning.' - Thomas Jefferson

 Health is a descriptor of the amount of damage a character can sustain before losing consciousness, and possibly their life as a result.
-Instead of being represented with rank values as are the primary abilities, a character's Health is instead determined by adding together the rank values of their Melee, Coordination, Brawn, and Fortitude traits.
+Instead of being represented with rank values as are the primary traits, a character's Health is instead determined by adding together the rank values of their Melee, Coordination, Brawn, and Fortitude traits.

 Fortune: 'Like gravity, karma is so basic we often don't even notice it.' - Sakyong Mipham

 Fortune is essentially a measure of a person's placement in the universal scheme of things.
-At the beginning of play, each character will have access to an amount of Fortune that is equal to the sum of their Intellect, Awareness and Willpower traits.
+At the beginning of play, each character will have access to an amount of Fortune that is equal to the sum of their Intellect, Awareness, and Willpower traits.
 They will have no more, however, unless they earn it - which can be done by engaging in activities that fit the ethos of said character.

 This means that heroes must fight crime to earn Fortune, whilst villains must engage in it to achieve the same.
 Either way, Fortune acts as experience points as well as luck; it can be saved and eventually spent to improve one's traits and powers, or it can be wielded to manipulate die rolls as a player sees fit.
 There is much more on the uses of Fortune later on in the Edition 13 rules.

 Each character, in addition to the standard eleven attributes that are used to describe their basic capabilities, may also be quantified in terms of special traits.
 These are qualities that are not common to every single entity in the game, and may in fact be unique to a specific character.
 There are four types of special traits, including powers, skills, contacts, and quirks.